 I had an erection.

 One by one, Beth passed through the various instruments that could be learned in Junior Band.
 I remember thinking the trumpet was a tart little bitch of a horn.
-Short, sharp, and shocking, it’s nasty tone echoing off the dark gray walls of the desolate St. George basement, a place that during my 8 years in that dickhead place served as a lunch room, assembly area, movie theater, coat room, immunization clinic, nurses station, hopscotch field, gymnasium, halloween time scare house, and whatever else they needed it for.
+Short, sharp, and shocking, it’s nasty tone echoing off the dark gray walls of the desolate St. George basement, a place that during my 8 years in that dickhead institution, served as a lunch room, assembly area, movie theater, coat room, immunization clinic, nurses station, hopscotch field, gymnasium, halloween time scare house, and whatever else they needed it for.
 It clanged loudly for some reason having to do with the radiator system.
 The pipes were wrapped in asbestos.
 I was amazed that anyone could make enough notes to play a song on that bitchy little horn with it’s 3 shitty buttons, or valves as I later found out they are pretentiously called.
 I didn’t yet know about Miles Davis and Chet Baker, so I thought the trumpet sucked.
 Still Beth played it with grace and skill.

 Next was the clarinet.
 I had issues with it as well.
 It reminded me of a black dick.
 Haha, just kiddin.